zzs-RedCocoon/tp/docs/DeveloperGuide.md

 > Package [here](https://github.com/AY2223S2-CS2113-W12-4/tp/tree/master/src/main/java/seedu/moviemate/command).

 [`Command`](https://github.com/AY2223S2-CS2113-W12-4/tp/blob/master/src/main/java/seedu/moviemate/command/Command.java)
 is an interface that specifies a single abstract method, `execute`.
-Each Command
+Each Command performs a task in MovieMate.

+Commands are issued by the user, which are parsed by [`Parser`](#parser-component) into `Command` instances to be executed by `MovieMate`.

+Most Commands interact with classes within the `Movie` package.
+Some are utility Commands (such as `ExitCommand` or `HelpCommand`)

+> :bulb: For a full list of command functionalities, you may refer to the [User Guide](UserGuide.md).
+> Also see [Implementation](#implementation) on how some Commands are built.

 ---

+## Implementation
 <!-- Zhan hong working on this section-->
 # Review Feature
 **API:** [Review.java](https://github.com/AY2223S2-CS2113-W12-4/tp/blob/master/src/main/java/Review.java)